parkingdata/spec/README.md

 ## Tell us about your Project
 Obviously, _APDS_ is more than keen to learn how the standard is being applied by its users.
 So, please drop us a comment with some initial information about the particular APDS-related project you are working on.

+## License
+The _APDS API_ specification is provided under the [GNU General Public License Version 3](https://www.gnu.org/licenses/quick-guide-gplv3.html).
+You can find the plain text version of this license in this repository: [./LICENSE](./LICENSE).

 <hr/>

 ## Validation